-Father Vincent Ryan is one of the most prolific and unremorseful paedophile priests in the history of the Hunter Region and Australia.
+Father Vincent Ryan was one of the most prolific and unremorseful paedophile priests in the history of the Hunter Region and Australia.

-He spent more than a decade in prison for the abuse of numerous boys between the 1970s to the 1990s.
+He spent more than a decade in prison for abusing numerous boys between the 1970s and the 1990s.
 In March 2019, he faced additional charges in a Newcastle court but denied the allegations because he “did not remember the boys’ names”.

 Can you imagine having your life ruined by someone who doesn’t even remember your name?

-Ryan was ordained a Catholic priest in the 1960s after studying in Rome and later in London.
+After studying in Rome and later in London, Ryan was ordained a Catholic priest in the 1960s.
 In 1971, he returned to Australia as an assistant priest of the Maitland-Newcastle Diocese, a dumping ground for the Church’s most problematic priests.

 In 1975, Ryan put up a parish notice looking for altar boys to train at The Junction.
 One Saturday afternoon, a boy arrived for training and was given a brief description of the role before Ryan decided to “lighten things up”.

 Ryan allegedly gave the boy a glass of wine.
 He then put his hand down the boys’ pants and started to masturbate him while also masturbating himself.
 Later, Ryan said, “I told you altar boy training would be fun”.

 In the 1990s, Ryan served at the St Joseph’s Catholic Church in Cessnock.
 He often held movie nights for altar boys in the area, and on one occasion, Ryan allegedly stroked the thigh of a boy he was sitting with and tried to touch his penis.

 On another occasion, Ryan tried to force the boy to perform oral sex on him, but the child managed to escape.